 Images

-Any illustration (drawing, figure, or any image) must be sent as a digital file in the EPS format, along with a high resolution PDF file.
-Please specify the programme in which the illustration was created and include all special fonts used.
-Full credit must be given to the source of all illustrations, even if it is your own work.
-If necessary, the author must have a formal permission from the copyright holder of them.
+Any image (drawing, figure, etc.) must be sent as a digital file in EPS format, along with a high-resolution PDF file.
+Please specify the software used to create the image and include all special fonts used.
+Full credit must be given to the sources, even if it is your own work.
+If necessary, authors must have formal permission from copyright holders.